2022 Adoption Tax Credit Information

-Below is a table outlining the maximum amount available for the 2016 Federal Adoption Tax Credit and a few previous years.
+The amount you can receive from the Federal Adoption Tax Credit depends on your financial situation.
+Below is a table outlining the maximum amount available for the 2021 Federal Adoption Tax Credit as well as some previous years.

 Maximum Amount Available*